The Nazi Hunters at MOSH

 About the Speaker

 Andrew Nagorski is an award-winning journalist and author who spent more than three decades as a foreign correspondent and editor for Newsweek.
 From 2008 to April 2014, he was vice president and director of public policy for the EastWest Institute, an international affairs think tank.
 Nagorski is now based in St. Augustine, Florida but continues to travel extensively, writing for numerous publications.
-His most recent book is Hitlerland: American Eyewitnesses to the Nazi Rise to Power (Simon & Schuster, 2012).
-His new book, The Nazi Hunters, will be published by Simon & Schuster in May, 2016.
+His most recent books -- Hitlerland: American Eyewitnesses to the Nazi Rise to Power (Simon & Schuster, 2012), The Nazi Hunters (Simon & Schuster, 2016), and 1941: The Year Germany Lost the War -- have all received rave reviews.

 As Berlin bureau chief from 1996 to 1999, Nagorski provided in-depth reporting about Germany's efforts to overcome the legacy of division, the immigration debate, and German-Jewish relations.
 From Berlin, Nagorski also covered Central Europe, taking advantage of his long experience in the region and his knowledge of Polish, Russian, and German.